-The cylinder capacity may be over 50 cc and up to 85 cc, as originally produced by the manufacturer.
+The cylinder capacity may be over 50cc and up to 85 cc, as originally produced by the manufacturer.

-83.01.1 Minimum weights: 55 kg
+83.01.1 Minimum weights: 55 [kg]

-83.01 Fuel, Oils and Coolants
+83.01 Fuel, oils and coolants

-All motorcycles for 85 cc Speedway must function on unleaded petrol with a maximum lead content of 0.005 g/l and a maximum MON of 90 (see also FIM Fuels Regulation Track Racing (Art.
-01.63) for full specifications available on www.fim-moto.com).
+All motorcycles for 85cc Speedway must function on unleaded petrol with a maximum lead content of 5.0 [mg/l] and a maximum MON of 90.
+See also FIM Fuels Regulations Track Racing for full specifications available on: